 Welcome to karenkalish.com, my personal website.

 I am a “serial social entrepreneur.”
-An entrepreneur starts things, “social” means “for the good of the community,” and “serial” means “more than one.”
+An entrepreneur is someone who starts things, “social” means “for the good of the community,” and “serial” means “more than one.”
 It means that when I see a problem I am passionate about solving, I roll up my sleeves, grab as many allies as I can, and get to work.
 The main issues I focus on are literacy, closing the academic and opportunity and achievement gaps, and ending discrimination.
-I have founded three non-profit organizations and one program, and am lucky enough to have a donor-advised fund, which I started in 2000.
+I have started three non-profit organizations and one program, and am lucky enough to have a donor-advised fund, which I started in 2000.
 Click here for my complete bio.

 I started HOME WORKS!
 The Teacher Home Visit Program in 2007 and until July 1, 2021, was the CEO.
 As of January 2022, I will transition to the board of directors.
 After HOME WORKS! is designed to foster parent engagement in their child’s education to improve academic achievement, attendance, classroom behavior, and parent engagement for students performing below grade level.
 The program trains, supports, and pays teachers to visit the homes of their students’ to build trust and forge relationships with their students’ families at all stages of the child’s academic career.
 Check out its website – www.teacherhomevisit.org.

 I still support Cultural Leadership, a program I founded in 2004 that teaches high-school students to be change agents, social justice activists, and “troublemakers of the best kind.”
 It is all about civil rights, social justice, and democracy.